 A common problem in Excel is that dates are not correctly recognized, usually because Excel thinks the dates are text.
 This article explains various ways to convert text values to proper dates.

-Note: to check that Excel is correctly recognizing a date, you can temporarily format the date as a number.
-If Excel doesn't display the date as a number it means the date is not correctly recognized.
+Note: One way to quickly check that Excel is correctly recognizing a date, is to temporarily format the date as a number, by applying the General number format with the shortcut Control + ~.
+If Excel is interpreting the value as a date, you should see a date serial number, as explained above.
+If Excel doesn't display the date as a serial number it means the date is not correctly recognized.
+See this article for more information.

 You can use the DATE function to create a date with a formula using individual year, month, and day components.
 For example, the following formula creates the date "March 10, 2020":